 Why is the government subsidising pollution in the form of free credits?

 “Industrial allocations”, sometimes called “free allocations”, are carbon credits the government gives to certain businesses for free.
-Businesses qualify for free credits if they are deemed to be ‘Emissions Intensive and Trade Exposed’ i.e. that they have significant emissions, but would face a competitive disadvantage if they had to pay for their emissions while similar industries in other countries wouldn’t.
+Businesses qualify for free credits if they are deemed to be ‘Emissions Intensive and Trade Exposed’ i.e. they have significant emissions, but would face a competitive disadvantage if they had to pay for their emissions while similar industries in other countries don't.

 Who is getting free carbon credits, and how big a problem is it?

-In 2021, free carbon credits made up 6.6 million of a total 33 million units in the emissions cap (i.e. 20% of credits surrendered by polluters that year were given to them by the government for free).
-Just five businesses received 75% of these free credits: NZ Steel (owned by Bluescope), Ballance Agri-Nutrients - a synthetic fertiliser company, Methanex - a fossil fuel company exporting methanol, Fletcher Concrete (who own Golden Bay Cement) and NZ Aluminium Smelters (owned by Rio Tinto) - making aluminium for export.
-These five businesses are responsible produce over 7% of New Zealand’s emissions.
-Their combined emissions footprint is equivalent to nearly half the nation’s vehicle fleet.
+In 2023, free carbon credits made up 5.7 million of a total 33 million units in NZ's emissions cap (i.e. 17% of credits surrendered by polluters that year were given to them by the government for free).
+Just five businesses received 75% of these free credits:

-Other industries that receive free carbon credits include the wood processing sector,glass producers and vegetable greenhouses.
+Other industries that receive free carbon credits include the wood processing sector, glass producers and vegetable greenhouses.
 In total, sectors that receive free carbon credits currently make up 10% of New Zealand’s climate pollution.
 If agriculture was to enter the Emissions Trading Scheme, it would also receive free credits to cover 95% of its emissions.
 When agriculture is added into the picture, that’s 60% of the country’s pollution getting a free pass to pollute.
-So it’s important that we tackle this system of free credits before it becomes an even bigger problem.
+So, it’s important that we tackle this system of free credits before it becomes an even bigger problem.

 Background